 How long does it take to apply for financial aid?

 The process is fast and easy.
 The FAFSA can be completed online.
-SLS will receive access to your FAFSA application within 7-10 business days after completion.
+SLS will receive your FAFSA application data shortly after June 1st and will begin creating an award package for admitted students who have paid their seat deposits.
 If you receive any requests for additional documents from the Financial Aid Office, the process may be delayed based on your response time.
 Please adhere to the following deadlines dates to ensure timely processing:

 Do I need to apply for financial aid every year?